XiangRongLin/grayscale-conversion/README.md

 Report by [Dennis Weggenmann](https://github.com/DennisWeggenmann) and [Xiang Rong Lin](https://github.com/XiangRongLin) for the lecture "High Performance Computing" at the "Hochschule für Technik Stuttgart"

 # Motivation
 RGB to Grayscale conversation is an embarrassingly parallel Problem.
-So it's perfect for the GPU.
+So it's perfect for multithreaded programms.
 Each Pixel can be calculated/converted independently.
 # GPU

-## Problem
+## Problems
 - memory transfer between Host and Device
 - when to start measure time ?
 Before the kernel launch, before the memcopy or before the allocation
+- The first cuda function calls takes a lot of time.
+For benchmarking reasons i just call a cudaFree(0).
+Now the first cuda call (most of the time its cudaMalloc) takes for example 0,023 seconds instead of 0,153 seconds
 ## Solution attempt

 ## Implementation